dimitri-nicolo/calico/reference/compliance-reports/policy-audit.md

 ---
-title: Policy Audit report (policy-audit)
+title: Policy audit report
+description: API for this resource.
 ---

 To create a Policy Audit report, create a [`GlobalReport`](../resources/globalreport) with the `reportType`